Submit request or call to make an appointment.

-Norton Children’s Heart Institute, affiliated with the University of Louisville, is Kentucky and Southern Indiana’s only complete resource for children with cardiomyopathies, heart failure and heart transplants.
+Norton Children’s Heart Institute, affiliated with the UofL School of Medicine, is Kentucky and Southern Indiana’s only complete resource for cardiomyopathy in children, heart failure and heart transplants.
 Our cardiologists are board certified and fellowship trained to care for your child.

 Our physicians also are professors at the University of Louisville School of Medicine.
 They are at the forefront of new treatments, training the next generation of heart failure specialists.
 The experience and expertise of Norton Children’s Heart Institute physicians make them leaders in positive outcomes for children with cardiomyopathy and heart failure.

 It’s our goal to help children recover from cardiomyopathy and other kinds of heart failure with as little intervention as possible.
 For some kids, a heart transplant is their best chance at survival and living a full life.

 Norton Children’s has a network of outreach diagnostic and treatment services conveniently located throughout Kentucky and Southern Indiana.